AtanasovAtanas/interactive-content/EN/10-Workshop/01-SmartArray-Class.md

 First of all, we will **split** the logic on **small tasks**:
 - We have an index parameter, so we must **validate the index**
 - We must check if the array should be **resized**
-- We have to **rearrange** the items to **free the space for the required index**
+- We have to **rearrange** the items to **free space for the required index**
 - Finally **add** the given element on the index and **increase** the **size**

-You probably already noticed, that since we have a method to **rearrange** the elements to the left, used to fill up the empty space when we remove an element, we must have method to **rearrange** elements to the right, so let's create it.
+You probably already noticed, that since we have a method to **rearrange** the elements to the left, used to fill up the empty space when we remove an element, we must have a method to **rearrange** elements to the right, so let's create it.

 Starting from the **end of the actual elements**, this method will **copy** every single element on the **next indexes**.